getify/Functional-Light-JS/ch1.md

 So the first observation I'd make about functional programming is that **you should be using functions as much as possible**, and not procedures.
 As much as possible, all your functions should take input(s) and return output(s).
 Why?
 The answer to that will have many levels of meaning that we'll uncover throughout this book.

-## Function Inputs
+## Function Input

-By our current definition, all functions need inputs.
+By our current definition, all functions need input.

 You sometimes hear people refer to them as "arguments" and sometimes as "parameters".
 So what's that all about?